h2tc-roboticsx/H2TC/README.md

 #### 2. Main annotation camera

-We suggest users annotate based mainly on <b>the third-person (side)</b> and <b>egocentric views</b>, while the third-person back view is used as an auxiliary when significant occlusion is observed in the former two views.
+We suggest that users rely mainly on <b>the third-person (side)</b> and <b>egocentric views</b> to annotate, while the third-person back view is used as an auxiliary when significant occlusion is observed in the former two views.

 The viewing angle of cameras of egocentric are all higher than the normal height of human eyes resulting in a top-down viewing angle.
 This may lead to a biased observation of the vertical hand position.
 You can use the third-person back view to provide additional information.
 <!-- One should also pay attention to the viewing angle of cameras particularly the third-person (back) and egocentric.
 They are all higher than the normal height of human eyes resulting in a top-down viewing angle.
 This may lead to a biased observation of the vertical hand position.
 The same situation also applies to observing horizontal hand position since the cameras may not face to the object and the subject straight. -->